MrLIT97/Flight-Ticket-Price-Prediction/README.md

 airline - the airline providing the service

-flight - the unique identity for each flight booking
+flight - the unique identity for each flight

 source_city - where the trip starts